quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part21_13.3_PASTA.md

 :p How can PASTA be useful in system simulations?

 ??x
 PASTA is useful in system simulations because it helps estimate the state of the system from an arrival's perspective.
-By tracking the fraction of arrivals that witness \(n\) jobs, we can approximate the long-run average number of jobs in the system without needing to simulate every job individually.
+By tracking the fraction of arrivals that witness $n$ jobs, we can approximate the long-run average number of jobs in the system without needing to simulate every job individually.

 ---